 Paper copies - via royalty data collection exercises.
 These exercises are carried out by prior arrangement at 18 HEIs each year - nine in the Autumn Term and nine in the Spring Term.
-With regard to course packs only, we plan to carry out supplementary data
+From time to time, we also carry out

-- collection exercises at eight additional HEIs during Spring 2020. - Digital copies via our annual programme of reporting agreed with the UUK/GuildHE CNAC.
+- supplementary data collections which may focus on one particular dataset (e.g. course packs). - Digital copies via our annual programme of reporting agreed with the UUK/GuildHE CNAC.
 Please see our Guide to Reporting and Managing Digital Copies (as above).
 CLA also has a 'Third Party Technology Providers' (TPTP) licence which enables licensed technology providers to remove the Licence's reporting burden for their HEI customers as well.
 HEIs not using the DCS or an appropriate platform provided by a licensed TPTP need to continue to annually report, "weed" and manage digital copies themselves.
 Note that digital copies made for non-course specific purposes do not need to be reported to CLA or weeded.